apache/arrow/dev/README.md

 Tests can be run to ensure that the current snapshot of Java and Python Arrow works with Spark.
-This will run a docker image to build Arrow C++ and Python in a Conda environment, build and install Arrow Java to the local Maven repositiory, build Spark with the new Arrow artifact, and run Arrow related unit tests in Spark for Java and Python.
+This will run a docker image to build Arrow C++ and Python in a Conda environment, build and install Arrow Java to the local Maven repository, build Spark with the new Arrow artifact, and run Arrow related unit tests in Spark for Java and Python.
 Any errors will exit with a non-zero value.
 To run, use the following command: